Double-crested Cormorant, Phalacrocorax auritus

 Double-crested Cormorant

 A first-cycle bird coming in for a landing.
-The lighter underparts are characteristic of birds during their first year, especially later in the cycle when their feathers are worn.
+The lighter underparts are characteristic of birds during their first year of life, especially later in the cycle when their feathers are worn.
 Some first-cycle birds have much darker underparts.

 Double-crested Cormorant

 Double-crested Cormorant perched, drying wings.
-Unlike most birds, cormorants do not have water-repellent feathers, so they only enter the water to feed and bathe, and then spend a good deal of their time out of the water with their wings spread, drying off.
+Unlike most birds, cormorants do not have water-repellent feathers, so they only enter the water to feed and bathe, and then spend a good deal of their time perched with their wings spread, drying off.

 Double-crested Cormorant